 Market studies comprise studies where electricity market modelling is required (usually by the means of a unit commitment tool).
 Those can be roughly categorized in two large groups.
 On the one hand economic studies and prospective studies, on the other hand adequacy studies.
 A non-exhaustive list of examples of each group is given in the table below for both Elia & ENTSO-E studies.

-Elia ENTSO-E Economic & prospec- tive studies Federal Development Plan (FDP) Ten Year Network Development Plan (TYNDP) Adequacy studies Adequacy & Flexibility study (AdFlex) Capacity remuneration market volume calibration (CRM) European Resource Adequacy Assess- ment (ERAA)
+Elia ENTSO-E Economic & prospec- tive studies Federal Development Plan (FDP) Ten Year Network Development Plan (TYNDP) Adequacy studies Adequacy & Flexibility study (AdFlex) European Resource Adequacy Assessment (ERAA)